maitesin/resume/resume.md

 ----

->  I am a software engineer who likes challenges when working in a project, I really enjoy applying elegant algorithms and advanced data structures to solve problems in an efficient and elegant way.
-Moreover, I am interested in topics such as Linux Kernel and Compilers.
+> I am a software engineer with experience in all phases of the development process.
+I have experience in a diversity of projects ranging from a RESTful API, and compilers to video processing pipelines.

 **You can use an interactive version of my CV by running: `docker run -it maitesin/resume`**